jakemcc/jakemccrary.com/source/_posts/2014-05-31-quicker-feedback-from-failing-tests.markdown

 * Reports on your tests running time.

 I don't have enough experience with the new **lein-test-refresh** to say how having failing tests will affect my development practices.
-My guess is it won't drastically change my practice but will enable quicker feedback.
+I don't expect this to change my development practices but it will enable quicker feedback.
 Quick feedback cycles are what it is all about.

 ### Acknowledgments ###